-This guide gives you an overview and links you to resources that help you to structure and format a Moodle space: how to add blocks, how to add activities and, resources, and how to change course details.
+This guide gives you an overview of how to structure your Moodle space and links you to resources for further support.
+The guide will cover how to add blocks, how to add activities and resources, and how to change course details.

-See also the guide on how to Edit your Moodle space for more information on turning on and accessing editing tools in your Moodle space.
+See also the Edit your Moodle space guide for more information on accessing editing tools in Moodle.

 Course sections break up the course into manageable or logical sections which could relate to a time period, a particular project or to a pedagogic process of your choice.
 Sections are displayed differently depending on the course format chosen.

 See the Moodle video below for more information on editing course sections (01:47)

 See the Moodle video below for more information on blocks (01:36)

 Once your structure is complete, the next step is to add content to your course by adding resources and activities.

 See the Moodle video below for more information on how to lay out a course (03:59)

 - Introduction to assessment and feedback